 Get help from our travel specialists for holiday ideas that matches your interests.

 Trekking to a restricted region of Manaslu recently opened to foreign trekkers and climbers from 1992.
-If you are thinking to go on a solo trek to Manaslu then hold that thought.
-Trekking alone is prohibited by the government and at least a group of two trekkers is required along with a mandatory guide.
-Trekking with a registered company or agency and licensed guide in this region is a must.
-A guide will lead you through right trail safely and in the time of crisis, the experience and prudence of a guide can be a matter of life and death.
+If you are thinking of going on a solo trek to Manaslu, then hold that thought.
+The government prohibits trekking alone, and at least a group of two trekkers is required, along with a mandatory guide.
+Trekking with a registered company or agency and a licensed guide in this region is a must.
+A guide will lead you through the right trail safely and in a time of crisis; the experience and prudence of a guide can be a matter of life and death.

 Trekking in the Manaslu Circuit will require you to obtain a Restricted Area Permit.
 Your trekking company or agency can get the restricted area permit on your behalf.
-The government aims at preserving the natural resources of the Manaslu region along with its tradition, culture and heritage by declaring it a restricted area.
+The government aims to preserve the natural resources of the Manaslu region and its tradition, culture, and heritage by declaring it a restricted area.

-The high trekking season during the months of September, October, and November attract trekking permit fee of USD 100 per person per week.
+During the months of September, October, and November, the high trekking season attracts trekking permit fees of USD 100 per person per week.
 If trekked beyond one week, an additional USD 15 per person per day will be charged.

 However, the trekking fee is lesser in the months from December to August.
 You need to pay the trekking permit fees of USD 75 per person per week.
 Trekking beyond one week will attract an additional charge of USD 10 per person per week.

-Talking about other permits, you will need Manaslu Conservation Area Project permit and the Annapurna Conservation Area Project permit.
-Thinking why do you require Annapurna Conservation Area Project permit for Manaslu trek?
+Talking about other permits, you will need the Manaslu Conservation Area Project permit and the Annapurna Conservation Area Project permit.
+Thinking, why do you require Annapurna Conservation Area Project permit for the Manaslu trek?
 You will be passing through Beshi Sahar and Dharapani during your Manaslu Trek that comes under Annapurna Conservation Area.

-If you are thinking of extending your trek to Tsum valley then you will require an additional trekking permit in this region.
-Trekking from September to November in Tsum valley attracts trekking permit fees of USD 40 per person per week.
+If you are thinking of extending your trek to Tsum valley, then you will require an additional trekking permit in this region.
+From September to November in Tsum valley, trekking attracts trekking permit fees of USD 40 per person per week.
 An additional fee of USD 7 per person per day is required for trekking for more than one week.
-If you trek from December to August then you need to pay USD 30 per person per week in Tsum valley.
+If you trek from December to August, you need to pay USD 30 per person per week in Tsum valley.
 An additional fee of USD 7 per person per day will be required on your trek beyond 1 week.

 Manaslu Trek is graded as strenuous on the difficulty level.
 You will be walking for 4 to 6 hours a day for at least 13 days.
-It will be a demanding trek so be prepared mentally and physically to walk on uneven and rocky trail and stone stairs.
+It will be a demanding trek, so be prepared mentally and physically to walk on uneven and rocky trails and stone stairs.
 You will be gaining a height of 300 to 500 meters every day.
-Crossing Larkya La Pass is regarded as the most difficult part of Manaslu trek.
+Crossing Larkya La Pass is regarded as the most difficult part of the Manaslu trek.

-On your trek preparation list add cardiovascular exercises and one-day hikes.
-Having previous experience of trekking will help you know what to expect in this kind of trek and terrain.
+On your trek preparation list, add cardiovascular exercises and one-day hikes.
+Having previous trekking experience will help you know what to expect in this kind of trek and terrain.
 With prior trekking experience, you will enjoy this off-the-beaten-path trek of Nepal more.

 Manaslu Conservation Area is spread over an area of 1,663 km2.
-You will be trekking to Prok, Lho and Samagaun on Manaslu Round Trek which comes under the Manaslu Conservation Area.
-The area features around 2000 species of plants, 33 mammals, 3 reptiles, and over 110 species of birds.
-Manaslu Conservation Area is home to rare animals like Snow Leopard, Musk deer, Jackal, Brown Bear, Lynx, and others.
-Also, Himalayan Tahr, Blue sheep, Himalayan marmot, Wooly hare, and others live in this conservation area.
+You will be trekking to Prok, Lho, and Samagaun on Manaslu Round Trek, which comes under the Manaslu Conservation Area.
+The area features around 2000 species of plants, 33 mammals, 3 reptiles, and over 110 species.
+Manaslu Conservation Area is home to rare animals like Snow Leopard, Musk deer, Jackal, Brown Bear, Lynx, etc. Also, Himalayan Tahr, Blue sheep, Himalayan marmot, Wooly hare, and others live in this conservation area.

-Manaslu is derived from a Sanskrit word ‘Manasa’ which translates as soul or intellect.
+Manaslu is derived from the Sanskrit word ‘Manasa,’ which translates as soul or intellect.
 Moreover, Manaslu means mountain of spirit.

-The eighth highest mountain in the world, Manaslu 8163 meters high was first climbed on May 9, 1956.
-A Japanese expedition team first achieved the successes of climbing Manaslu.
+The eighth highest mountain in the world, Manaslu 8163 meters high, was first climbed on May 9, 1956.
+A Japanese expedition team first achieved the success of climbing Manaslu.
 Yuko Maki led the expedition while Toshio Imanishi from Japan first summited Manaslu along with the Sherpa, Gyaltsen Norbu.

 You will find the practice of Polyandry in some households of Tsum valley.
 A woman who marries the eldest brother serves as a wife to brothers of the same family.
 The practice helps in the prevention of division of family property especially land among brothers.
 Apparently, the polyandrous household is economically better off than the monogamous households.

 You ought to be extra careful while choosing a trekking company or agency when trekking to Manaslu.
 Guides, who know the Manaslu region well, are less in comparison to that of famous Everest and Annapurna region.
-The instances of trekkers deviating from the trail route and facing added difficulty due to the incompetence of guides aren’t unheard.
-A guide with knowledge of basic first aid is curial when trekking in high altitude.
+The instances of trekkers deviating from the trail route and facing added difficulty due to the incompetence of guides aren’t unheard of.
+A guide with knowledge of basic first aid is curial when trekking at a high altitude.
 Trekking in the remoteness of Manaslu can be hectic than enjoyable if you aren’t in able hands.
 Choose Wisely!